-Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakech was once an important trading capital for Atlas mountain tribes, and remains an exciting former imperial city.
+Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakech was once a significant trading capital for Atlas mountain tribes and remains an exciting imperial city.
 Begin exploring Marrakech's ancient medina, starting with the Koutoubia Mosque and Gardens.
-Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret.
+Though non-muslims cannot enter the mosque, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret.
 Visit the fountains and pools in the adjoining garden.

-If time allows, complete any last minute shopping or check out Majorelle Gardens.
-Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the heat and noise, before you transfer back to Casablanca for your return flight (3 hour transport).
+If time allows, complete any last-minute shopping or check out Majorelle Gardens.
+Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the heat and noise before you transfer back to Casablanca for your return flight (three-hour transport).